EDGE of CHAOS

 – Paul Cezanne

-This solo exhibition marks a 10-year anniversary from the last exhibition of Fodor’s work in Santa Fe, also produced by GEBERT CONTEMPORARY.
-This new body of work represents a return to nature-based abstraction for the artist and addresses chaos and complexity theories as they relate to the natural world, the volatility of climate change in its disruptive effect on our environment, and the fragile equilibrium between order and disorder in nature and our lives.
+This work addresses chaos and complexity theories as they relate to the natural world, the volatility of climate change in its disruptive effect on our environment, and the fragile equilibrium between order and disorder in nature and our lives.